nextcloud/contacts/.github/ISSUE_TEMPLATE/bug_report_contacts.md

 ---
-name: Bug report
+name: Bug report for contacts
-about: Help us improving by reporting a bug
+about: Help us improving by reporting a bug for the contacts feature of this app
 labels: bug, 0.
 Needs triage
 ---